 It is also a known fact that a homemaker knows exactly how much gas is in the vehicle when it is parked at home.
-That means, if you are thinking of sneaking out with the car, you had better know, to the last drop, how much gas is in the tank, because to keep him/her from figuring out you ‘borrowed’ her/his car, you will need to replace that exact amount of gasoline.
+That means, if you are thinking of sneaking out with the car, you had better know, to the last drop, how much gas is in the tank, because to keep her from figuring out you ‘borrowed’ her, you will need to replace that exact amount of gasoline.

 Oh, who am I kidding?
-He/she is going to know regardless, so don’t even try to borrow the car without permission.
+She is going to know regardless, so don’t even try to borrow the car without permission.